cmaspi/Dev-Datathon/README.md

 <!-- write about other APIs -->

-The top ten reviews are summarized using our summarizer api which runs on Uvicorn server.
+The reviews are summarized using our summarizer api which runs on Uvicorn server.
 The requests are handled using the `fastApi`.
 The summarizer is a NLP model which uses `t5-small` model and `tensorflow` framework.

+## For testing purposes
+For testing purposes, the tester is requested to contact the developer to register themselves on the backend.
+User signup has not been implemented on frontend.
+Thus this step is required.